blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     ![](/assets/img/uploads/gabi-capobianco-website.jpg)

-    > "To turn an abstract idea into a real piece"
+    > "Turning an abstract idea into a real piece."

     >